ngeiswei/tv-toolbox/README.md

 case then the concluding TV `TVAB` would take into account the variances of these "distrolets" obtained during step 2.

-I am happy to report that this question is now settled and the answer is no, we do not need to worry about integrating over all possible ways that `A` and `B` could be distributed.
+Given these specific premises the answer to this question is no, we do not need to worry about integrating over all possible ways that `A` and `B` could be distributed.
 We merely can assume that they are independent because the distrolet obtained from such integration when the size of the universe tends to infinity tends to a Dirac delta distribution with mean `pA*pB`.
 In order words, considering all possible ways that `A` and `B` could be distributed without any additional knowledge about them other than the fact that they are uniformly randomly distributed is equivalent to assuming that they are independent!
 I know it sounds obvious when phrased in that way, but keep in mind that this is only true when the size of the universe is infinit.

 To reach this conclusion we have conducted the following experiment using Maxima.
 The code of the experiment can be found in